-Urbanisation and globalisation of consumer tastes have not robbed them of their place in India's cultural and social life.
+Urbanization and globalization of consumer tastes have not robbed them of their place in India's cultural and social life.
 Double ikat Telia Rumal is one such example.
-India, Indonesia and Japan are the only three places in the world where double ikat is still manufactured.
+India, Indonesia, and Japan are the only three places in the world where double ikat is still manufactured.

 Andhra Pradesh is India's most prolific producer of ikat.
 In fact, the ikat industry has grown immensely in the last four decades in Pochampalli.
 However, Pochampalli ikat owes its genesis to the Telia Rumal.
 The innate beauty of historical and contemporary Telia Rumal illustrates how traditional methods of hand weaving evolve and mature with limited resources and yet, have not changed fundamentally for centuries.
 They display an exceptionally high standard of craftsmanship and an intimate knowledge of materials handed down from generation to generation.
 No machine has been able to successfully reproduce the double Ikat.

 Ikat textile decoration can be called sui generis.
 Meticulous dexterity manifests in earthy designs.
 Though Rouffaer is credited with introducing the term ikat in Europe, it owes its origin to the Malay-Indonesian word "mangikat," which means to tie, wind, or bind.

 Ikat entails tying and dyeing of the yarn, before weaving, in a premeditated shade-design.
 Consequently, only the exposed portion of the thread is subjected to the dye effect, resulting in a typical motif.